SubhashHSGowda2004/delta-demo1/README.md

 # delta-demo1
-This is a demo for git &amp; GitHub class addtitional
+This is a demo for git &amp; GitHub class addtitional.